Is your child scared of going to the dentist?

 At Bondi Dental, we love working with kids of all ages.

-We understand young children and we make sure the interaction between our staff and your child starts on and ends with a positive experience.
+We understand young children, and we make sure the interaction between our staff and your child starts with a positive experience.

 Bondi Dental is conveniently located in the Eastern Suburbs – Bondi Beach, Bondi in Sydney.
 Our exceptionally skilled dental professionals have more than 60 years of combined experience in all fields of dentistry.

 Bondi Dental has free parking behind our building and offers a FREE Dental Consultation including a complete dental check-up.

 We are open 7 days a week 8 am – 8 pm!

 We are your family-friendly Bondi dentist located at 134 Curlewis St in Bondi Beach.